What is The Internet of Things (IoT)?

 Let’s imagine the farming situation once again - what if the sensors, in addition to collecting data about the soil’s moisture content can also interface with the irrigation system, turning it on as needed, without actually requiring the farmer’s presence.
 Now that would translate to significant gains.
 In truth however, this is a very rudimentary example featuring a very basic setup.
 In practice, the sky's the limit for what can be learned by these systems, when a variety of sensors (light, air quality, temperature etc) are linked together.
 And here’s the cool part - when dozens or even hundreds of farms collect all this information, we can pool together this massive trove of data and use state-of-the-art algorithms to make even more rigorous predictions and identify patterns that could potentially have a significant impact on global food production.

 In theory, the idea of incorporating sensors into basic objects is not all that new - it was discussed as far back as the 1980s.
 Kevin Ashton coined the term “Internet of Things”, all the way back in 1999!
 However, it would take the better part of a decade for the actual technology to match his prescient vision.
-The idea couldn’t really take off back then, save for a few early projects (like this internet-connected Coca-Cola vending machine).
+The idea couldn’t really take off back then, save for a few early projects like this campus Coca-Cola machine at Carnegie Mellon University is a perfect example of the Internet of Things in action.
+The machine is equipped with sensors that track how many cans of Coke are being dispensed and how much money is being deposited.
+This data is then sent to the machine's servers, where it is analyzed and used to generate reports on the popularity of Coke on campus.
 Progress was glacial simply because the technology wasn’t ready at that time.
 Chips were large and unwieldy and internet technology was too nascent.